ab1nash/iss4/README.md

 ## Exiting

-Just press Ctrl+C on the terminal on which server is runnig.
+Just press Ctrl+C on the terminal on which server is running.

 ## Built With